 - 8.4.
 Policy GSP1 sets out the broad strategy for achieving the National Park's objectives having regard to the Sandford Principle, (that is, where there are conflicting desired outcomes in achieving national park purposes, greater priority must be given to the conservation of the natural beauty, wildlife and cultural heritage of the area, even at the cost of socio-economic benefits).
 GPS1 also sets out the need for sustainable development and to avoid major development unless it is essential, and the need to mitigate localised harm where essential major development is allowed. - 8.5.
 Policy GSP3 sets out development management principles and states that all development must respect, conserve and enhance all valued characteristics of the site and buildings, paying particular attention to, amongst other elements, impact on the character and setting of buildings, scale of the development appropriate to the character and appearance of the National Park, design in accordance with the National Park Authority Design Guide and impact on living conditions of communities.
 Saved Local Plan policy LC4 also seeks to protect residential amenity. - 8.6.
-Core Strategy policy RT2 supports proposals for the change of use of a traditional building of historic or vernacular merit to serviced or self-catering holiday accommodation except where it would create an unacceptable landscape impact in open countryside.
+Policy E1 supports proposals for business development within or on the edge of settlements named in policy DS1 provided that the proposals are of a scale that is consistent within the needs of the local population and wherever possible should involve the re-sure of traditional buildings of historic or vernacular merit.
 Policy LT11 states that residential parking must respect the valued character of the area and LT18 states that the highest standards of design for transport infrastructure must be used.

-Relevant Core Strategy (CS) policies: GSP1, GSP2, GSP3, DS1, L3, RT2
+Relevant Core Strategy (CS) policies: GSP1, GSP2, GSP3, DS1, L3, E1